Mishaa931/Truth-Guard/README.md

 # Model Evaluation for Fake News Classification

-This repository contains code for evaluating different machine learning models for classifying fake news.
+This repository contains code for evaluating different machine-learning models for classifying fake news.
 The dataset used for this evaluation consists of labeled news articles as either "REAL" or "FAKE".
 Three popular classifiers, Support Vector Machine (SVM), Decision Tree, and Logistic Regression, are trained and evaluated on this dataset.

 ## Data Preparation
 The dataset is preprocessed to convert the raw text data into numerical feature vectors using the TF-IDF vectorization technique.
 The processed data is then split into training and testing sets.